 7. Find a wedding photographer and take engagement photos.

 Don’t think you want to do an e-shoot?
 Feel free to skip this step, but keep in mind two things.
 Number one: Booking a photographer early is smart because the best ones are worth every penny, and their most popular months book up over a year in advance, usually, and number two: Engagement photos are an excellent opportunity to practice hamming it up in front of a professional photographer before you have to do it for reals on your big day!
 Even if you’re not the type to spam your social feeds with your smoochy engagement pics, they’re a great memory to have of a wonderful event in your and your partner’s lives, and, best of all, many photogs include e-shoots for free in their wedding packages!

 8. Set a date and start booking.

-If you just got engaged and you’ve completed steps 1-7 and feel ready to do the damn thing, it’s time to go all in!
+If you just got engaged and you’ve completed steps one through seven and feel ready to do the damn thing, it’s time to go all in!
 Set your date, mark it on every calendar you and your partner own, and set it in stone—this is now the North Star of your wedding plans, and everything you do from here on out should be gravitating toward this day.
 After, and only after, you’ve set your date, you can start booking—the venue is the most logical starting point but you can start wherever you want!
 Remember, there’s no official wedding timeline out there that you have to stick to.
 If you want to be engaged for three years, go for it!
 You shouldn’t start this step until you’re ready to devote the time, money and effort it takes to plan the wedding of your dreams.
 Otherwise, sit back, relax, and enjoy engagement, lovers!